Accelerated and Real-Time Aging Services

 ISO 11607 requires sterile medical device manufacturers to demonstrate the shelf life of their packaging system.
 Accelerated aging is used to simulate the effects of real-time aging by subjecting samples to elevated temperatures for specific periods of time, thereby generating data more quickly and allowing for shorter time to market.

-Concurrent with the accelerated aging process, the manufacturer must also conduct real-time studies in order to substantiate the data generated during the accelerated aging process.
+In parallel with accelerated aging, the manufacturer must also conduct a real-time study in order to validate the data generated during the accelerated aging process.

-Accelerated aging techniques are based on the assumptions that the chemical reactions involved in the deterioration of materials follow the Arrhenius reaction rate function.
-This function states that a 10°C increase or decrease in the temperature of a homogenous process results in approximately two times or ½ time change in the rate of a chemical reaction.
+Accelerated aging techniques are defined on the basis that the chemical reactions involved in the deterioration of materials follow the Arrhenius reaction rate function.
+This function states that a 10°C temperature increase or decrease results in approximately two times increase or decrease in the rate of the aging process.

-STERIS provides a range of accelerated aging conditions with and without humidity control in chambers, which accommodate both large pallets and small packages.
+STERIS offers a range of accelerated aging chambers, which can accommodate both large pallets and single shipping units.

 STERIS also offers stability testing capabilities in accordance with ICH guidelines for pharmaceutical manufacturers.